iiridi/archive/content/Althane/Organization/Xanthoura.md

 tags: [mercantile]
 ---

-Xanthoura is a guild of assassins operating out of the Aumana Wastes.
-Famously, a guildmember killed the entire Saloren Triptych during a public address by enchanting their clothes to strangle them.
+Xanthoura is a guild of assassins operating out of the [[Aumana Wastes]].
+Famously, a guildmember killed the entire [[The Triptych|Saloren Triptych]] during a public address by enchanting their clothes to strangle them.
 No member of the Xanthoura knows any other member except their direct subordinates; instead, a complex message-passing system is used to distribute targets across the organization.

 ### Requesting a Hit